 - transition into independent adulthood

-- poor diet and a low levels of physical activity are the primary causal factors to excess weight
+- poor diet and low levels of physical activity are the primary causal factors to excess weight

 Core principles for healthcare professionals

-Healthcare professionals should:
+Healthcare professionals and the wider public health workforce should:

 - know the needs of individuals, communities and population and the services available